 Dog grooming is an important area of the pet sector as it is an essential part of canine care.
 Lots of dog breeds need groomers to keep them living healthily and happily.
 Removing mattes, checking for parasites and identifying health issues all fall within the dog grooming realm.

-What’s more, it’s also a genuinely enjoyable profession to be in.
+What’s more, becoming a Dog Groomer is also a genuinely enjoyable profession to be in.
 You get to spend all day with adorable dogs.

-Often groomers are their own boss, so you can set your hours and work on your terms.
-Being in control of your earning whilst doing something you love factors into why groomers are such a satisfied workforce.
+Often Dog Groomers are their own boss, so you can set your hours and work on your terms.
+Being in control of your earning whilst doing something you love factors into why Dog Groomers are such a satisfied workforce.

 Dog grooming serves a purpose beyond appealing aesthetics.
 Certain breeds require specific cuts and grooming practices.
-Understanding why different breeds were introduced will help you identify the most appropriate cut.
+Understanding why different breeds were introduced will help you identify the most appropriate cut and know how to groom a dog of a specific breed.

 Researching your clients’ dogs ensures you’re able to deliver the best result.
 Qualifications will cover many common breeds but there are hundreds out there, so it pays to be prepared and continue learning.

 The grooming you’ll provide for dogs will probably be more in-depth than you’d do on yourself.
 You’ll have to clean ears, clip nails and brush through any mattes before bathing.
-Then you’ll need to choose the appropriate shampoo and conditioner for the dog you’re working with.
+Then you’ll need to choose the appropriate shampoo and conditioner for the dog you’re working with when you become a Dog Groomer.

 Once bathing is complete you’ll still have to blow-dry, cut and style before returning the pampered pooch to their owner.
 After all this, you’ll need to make sure everything is clean and tidy ready for your next client.

-Qualifications give you the knowledge and confidence to apply for jobs.
-And can even help you learn the essential skills needed to start your own business.
+Qualifications give you the knowledge and confidence to apply for dog grooming jobs, and can even help you learn the essential skills needed to start your own business.

-Technique and understanding are important, but so is having the right equipment.
+Technique and understanding are important, but so is having the right dog grooming equipment.
 Good quality tools help you deliver better results.

 You don’t need to purchase the most high-end luxury brands, but you’ll need to be prepared to invest in yourself.
 Clippers, shampoos and conditioners, shears and brushes all add up so make sure you can afford all the essentials.

 Dogs, unfortunately, cannot communicate their feelings as easily.
-So you need to be able to tell what it is they’re feeling through their behaviour.
+So you need to be able to tell what it is they’re feeling through their behaviour when you work as a Dog Groomer.

 By staying calm you’re making the overall experience more enjoyable and maintaining yours and the dogs' safety.
 If a dog gets nervous it might nip at you or become restless making your job a lot harder.